Shona McCallin

-McCallin started her career at Newark Otters and Beavers club, aged 6, coached by Christine Fergusson MBE.
-She then progressed through Nottinghamshire county ranks, regional and England U16, U18 and U21 squad which she captained at the Junior World Cup.

-She ventured to Tilburg, Netherlands to pursue further hockey opportunities.
-She spent almost 4 years in the country, gaining a university degree in International Business and also becoming fluent in Dutch.
+McCallin began playing hockey in Newark at the age of six.
+She then progressed through Nottinghamshire county ranks, regional and England U16, U18 and U21 squads, the last of which she captained at the Junior World Cup.
+She moved to Tilburg, Netherlands to pursue further hockey opportunities, and spent almost four years in the country, gaining a university degree in International Business and also becoming fluent in Dutch.

 Upon return she was selected for the centralised Great Britain training programme at Bisham Abbey.
 She was selected for the Rio 2016 Olympic squad and helped them to win the gold medal.

-Endorsements

-On 22 May 2014, it was announced that McCallin had signed a multi-year agreement to represent and advise on products for American field hockey manufacturer STX.
+On 17 October 2023, she announced her retirement from international hockey.